Did you know that thanks to the latest developments in medical genetic engineering, some genetic diseases are treatable?

-The molecular biological tool is also known as genetic scissors or genetic surgery.
-The technique can be used to replace individual base pairs in genetic material, for example to correct a disease gene.
-It can also be used to create a mutation at a predetermined location in the inheritance so that protein production from a particular gene is stopped, or to insert a gene at a specific location in the inheritance.
+In 2012, genetic engineering experienced a major breakthrough with the discovery of CRISPR/Cas 9.
+CRISPR/Cas 9 is a method that creates targeted mutations at a predetermined location in the genome to obtain desired characteristics.
+The molecular biology tool is also known as gene scissors or gene surgery.
+The technique can be used to replace single base pairs in genetic material to correct a disease gene, for example.
+It can also be used to create a mutation at a predetermined site in the inheritance so that protein production from a particular gene is stopped, or to insert a gene at a specific site in the inheritance.

 The results could give hope to many affected people to stop the disease!

 Majes cells at Max Delbrück Center

 - Maje’s blood was collected at the beginning of 2020 ✅